Nuclearfossil/spacedinvaders/README.md

 ## So why not just grab a book/take a class?

-This is, by no stretch of the imagination, meant to replace formal classes, other books or other material.
-I encourage reading and experimenting as much as possible.
-This is meant as a supplement to other materials.
+Well ... arguably you should.
+One web article can't replace a university education.
+Or a degree from a college.
+These articles aren't meant to replace formal classes and other reference material.
+I personally encourage researching and experimenting as much as possible any programming language that you can find.
+The intent of these articles is to act as a supplement to other materials.
 I will try not to gloss over topics, but if there are better resources for explaining the material, I will be (gladly) referring to them.

+That said, I do find that there are some ideas, concepts and techniques that are either glossed over, skipped entirely, or just wrong, in a great deal of materials out there (and in many universities, in my experience).
+My goal in these articles to to cover the fundamentals, as I see them and try to convey them in a fashion that is consumable to the reader, given only a mildly passing curiousity in programming.
+Hopefully this instills a sense of curiousity about programming and the C/C++ language that you may not have had in the past.

 The other aspect of this is that I want anyone who's reading this to feel engaged.
 If there are any questions, or suggestions, I'd like to be able to accomdate them as much as possible.
-Education is a two way street.
-But also respect that I can only do so much in my spare time ;)
+For now, I'm going to try and answer all questions through twitter - just reply to this tweet (until I find something better): https://twitter.com/nuclearfossil/status/967220497569083392

 ## Sylabus (did I spell that right?)